ojuuji/rb.db/docs/readme.md

 - in case of molds resolve them the following way (read related details in [`M` - Mold](#m---mold) section):
   - always list the successor part as `parent_part_num`
   - use the final successor part for all molds, i.e. if there are molds A→B and A→C, and the final successor is C, table will have A→C and B→C
-  - as a successor use the part which either has greater last year, or greater first year, or the part that is referenced in more sets
+  - as a successor use the part, which is referenced in a newer set, or, if the newest sets have the same year, is referenced in an older set, or, if the oldest sets also have the same year, is referenced in more sets
 - in case of alternates:
   - first resolve molds for both `child_part_num` and `parent_part_num`
-  - as `parent_part_num` use part which either has greater last year, or the part that is referenced in more sets.
+  - as `parent_part_num` use the part, which is referenced in a newer set, or, if the newest sets have the same year, the part that is referenced in more sets.

 This way to resolve any `A`/`M` relationship it is enough to perform single lookup in this table.
 I.e. for any relationship `X` and part `Y` there will be either zero or one row `X,Y,Z` and no rows starting with `X,Z,` where `X` is either `A` or `M`.